 Commercial dryer vent cleaning refers to the cleaning of dryer vents in businesses or multi-unit dwellings (condos, apartments, etc) as opposed to single-family homes.
-What's referred to as the dryer vent (or more appropriately, the dryer duct) runs from the back of the clothes dryer itself to the outside, exhausting the warm, moist air produced by your dryer.
+What's referred to as the dryer vent (or more appropriately, the dryer duct or vent line) runs from the back of the clothes dryer itself to the outside, exhausting the warm, moist air produced by your dryer.
 In the process, small bits of lint that slough off your laundry are also exhausted.
 Lint is extremely combustible and cannot be permitted to build up inside the dryer duct, as it is an extreme fire hazard.
 The process of dryer vent cleaning removes the lint buildup from the entirety of this duct and renders the machine more efficient and, more importantly, it eliminates the associated fire hazard.

 What is the difference between residential and commercial dryer vent cleaning?

 How are commercial dryer vents cleaned?

 In apartment buildings and condominiums, it is rare that any dryer vent lines are shared; typically each unit has its own dryer and dryer vent line, which exhausts somewhere out the side or roof of the building.
 In some cases, the first and subsequent floors vent out the side of the building, and the top floor vents to the roof.
 In other cases all dryers vent to the roof.